armory/docs/content/en/cd-as-a-service/setup/cli.md

    The CLI returns a `Device Code` and opens your default browser.
 To complete the log in process, confirm the code in your browser.

-   After you successfully authenticate, the CLI returns a list of environments if you have access to more than one, which is rare.
+   After you successfully authenticate, the CLI returns a list of tenants if you have access to more than one, which is rare.

-1. Select the environment you want to log in to.
+1. Select the tenant you want to log in to.
 1. Generate your deployment template and output it to a file.

    This command generates a deployment template for canary deployments and saves it to a file named `canary.yaml`: